From Rocks to Real Estate

 Now the north entrance to Springfield Underground, the quarry provided crushed limestone products to the construction and agricultural markets.

 In 1954, mining operations went underground using the room and pillar method of mining in order to reduce dust and noise to the surrounding area.

 By 1960, enough area had been mined to build the first 250,000 square feet of warehouse underground while still allowing for mining to continue.

 Now named Griesemer Stone Company, the limestone mining company partnered with a real estate investment company, Security Terminal, to build the first warehouse.

-Griesemer Stone Company and Security Terminal partnered in the underground warehouses venture, merged in 1994 into General Warehouse Corporation and then renamed as Springfield Underground.
+Griesemer Stone Company and Security Terminal partnered with General Warehouse Corporation to operate future warehouses.